Baltinglass: History

 The surrounding hills of the area are rich in archaeological and historical sites, including the Rathcoran passage structure.
 On the highest point of the Baltinglass Hill, north-east of the village, the passage grave from the Stone Age whose outer walls are finished in chalk not native to the area, is said on bright days to be visible from Kildare's Curragh 48 km away.

+Research published in 2025 identified more than 600 suspected hilltop dwellings dating to the Neolithic period and Early Bronze Age in the Brusselstown Ring, "a site of major national and international heritage importance" within the Baltinglass Hillfort Cluster, making it the largest nucleated prehistoric settlement by far ever discovered in Ireland and Britain.
+The discovery challenged the theory that the Vikings built the first Irish towns; the Baltinglass settlement existed 2,000 years before the Vikings arrived.

 To the north end of the village on the weir of the River Slaney lies the ruins of an ancient monastery, Baltinglass Abbey, that has had many additions over the centuries; the original church is said to date from around 700 A.D.

 The medieval Viscounts Baltinglass were from the Hiberno-Norman Eustace family, who also founded Ballymore Eustace.
 Their estates later passed to their cousin Sir Maurice Eustace, Lord Chancellor of Ireland 1660–1665.
 Sir Maurice did much to promote the development of the town, building a church, a school and a bridge, and encouraging new settlers.

 The town gained national attention in 1950 when Labour TD for Wicklow James Everett replaced local postal worker, Helen Cooke, as sub-postmaster in the local post office.
 Everett appointed his supporter, Michael Farrell, to the position.
 This led to accusations of political cronyism nationally and a local row which became known as the 'Battle of Baltinglass'.
 Telegraph poles and phone lines were cut in protest and a shop run by the Farrell family was boycotted.
 Farrell resigned in December 1950 and Cooke was appointed to the role as sub-postmistress, a position she retained until her retirement in 1962.

 The town centre mainly lies east of the river, along Main Street and ends at Market and Weavers Square.
 West of the river, the town is located around the N81/R747 crossroads, along Edward Street, Mill Street and Belan Street.
 Quinn's superstore is a landmark site on Mill Street to the north of the town.

 In the 20 years between the 1996 and 2016 census, the population of the town almost doubled from 1,127 to 2,137 people.